 Why Choose Sunrise Dental Center for Emergency Dentistry?

 - We Accept Dental Insurance

 Dental emergencies can happen at any time, often when it’s inopportune for you or your loved one.
-You may be frightened or panicked as well; please stay as calm as possible and contact Sunrise Dental right away for assistance.
-Our team of experienced doctors can provide the relief you need at our North Houston office in a comfortable environment where you can feel at ease.
+You may be frightened or panicked as well; please stay as calm as possible and contact Sunrise Dental Center right away for assistance.
+Our team of experienced dentists can provide the relief you need with emergency dentistry at our Heights dental office in a comfortable environment where you can feel at ease.
 What if you can’t reach us right away?
 We can give you instructions for how to best manage your situation until you arrive.

 While you can’t completely prevent a dental emergency from occurring, there are several precautionary measures you can take to reduce your risk of experiencing one, including: